xoxo/inclusion/README.md

 # Inclusion at XOXO

 **This policy is a “living” document, and subject to refinement and expansion in the future.
-Last updated August 30, 2018.**
+Last updated May 14, 2019.**

 We want XOXO to reflect the creative communities it showcases and celebrates.
 This policy serves as a list of our current inclusive production practices.